Does your child cry a lot over everything?

 You may not understand their emotions or why they feel everything so intensely.
 Well, you don’t have to.

 All they need to know is that you don’t think they’re ‘abnormal’ for being a highly sensitive child.

 Avoid Sensory Overload

-Highly sensitive kids get overstimulated when there’s a lot going on in their life.
+Highly sensitive kids get overstimulated when a lot is going on in their life.

 It’s not a good idea to force them to engage in social interaction when they don’t feel like it.
-Also, you should give them enough downtime to rewind after a long day at school.
+Also, it would be best if you gave them enough downtime to rewind after a long day at school.